vuxcode/we1-project-loke-nordlander-olsson/README.md

 11/25 - Just needed a short break to continue with this.
 It worked splendidly!

+12/11 - I have accomplished everything on the checklist and there is not much that needs to be added, if at all.

 # Project Summary

 > Remember that before the final submission date you should include a "PROJECT SUMMARY" in this section here.